 Repent.
-There is only way to salvation for you and for your neighbor - the grace of God whereby He has given His only Son, Jesus Christ, to die for you..and for your neighbor.
+There is only way to salvation for you and for your neighbor - the grace of God.
+Nothing but the mercy which sent His only Son, Jesus Christ, to die for you..and for your neighbor.
 There is no room for boasting before the cross of Jesus - not for you and not for anyone else.
 When we seek to gain God's favor and approval by even appearing to be more holy and righteous than other sinners, we deny God's grace, we deny our own need for mercy and forgiveness.
-Our contempt for others, our haughty eyes, is nothing less than contempt for Christ our Lord who came in weakness and humility that He might save sinners.
+Our contempt for others, our haughty eyes - these are nothing less than contempt for Christ our Lord who came in weakness and humility for the express purpose of seeking out sinners - tax collectors, prostitutes, murderers, blasphemers - in order to save them, in order to lift them up out of death and give them life.
 Unless you will number yourselves among the thieves and murderers and adulterers, the abortionists, the terrorists, the crooked politicians, and all other sinners then you will not be numbered among the redeemed.
-Christ died for sinners, not for the self-righteous, who work so hard to prove how much they don't need God.
+The benefits of Jesus' cross are enjoyed by repentant tax collectors, not the unrepentant and self-righteous, who work so hard to prove how much they don't need it.

 You don't need your works to save you.
 They can't.
 You need only the work of Jesus for you.
 You need the perfectly righteous and pious Jesus who actually did keep the Law, who wasn't like any of us insofar as He actually did keep the Law, but willingly made Himself like us in every other way - taking our sinful human fleshing, enduring temptation and suffering and even death.
 He had every right to look on you with deep contempt but instead He looked upon you with compassion and reached out to save you, to be merciful to you and spare you from what you and every other sinner deserves - an eternity tasting the bitter wrath of God against your wretchedness.
+He wasn't like other men, but He willingly made Himself like other men to redeem them and make us like Him.